HEmile/notebook-navigator/.github/ISSUE_TEMPLATE/feature_request.md

 Large or structural requests will generally be declined — so to save you time, please keep your suggestion focused and concise.
 If you have a bigger idea, please discuss it on [Discord](https://discord.gg/6eeSUvzEJr) first before writing up a detailed proposal here.

 **Before submitting:**
-- Check if your feature is already planned for the next release: [Features and bug fixes in next release](https://github.com/johansan/notebook-navigator/issues/363)
+- Check if your feature is already planned for the next release: [Next release](https://github.com/johansan/notebook-navigator/issues/935)
-- Check the Wiki for backlog items and features that will not be implemented: [Wiki](https://github.com/johansan/notebook-navigator/wiki)
+- Check the Wiki for features that will be re-evaluated and followed up in the future: [Wiki](https://github.com/johansan/notebook-navigator/wiki)

 **Describe the feature**